judexzhu/judexzhu.github.io/_posts/2016-08-13-Docker-Engine.md

  * What process to run when launching a container from this image

 These instructions are stored in a file called a ```Dockerfile```.
 A ```Dockerfile``` is a text based script that contains instructions and commands for building the image from the base image.
 Docker reads this Dockerfile when you request a build of an image, executes the instructions, and returns a final image.

+### How does a Docker registry work?
+The Docker registry is the store for your Docker images.
+Once you build a Docker image you can push it to a public registry such as [Docker Hub][1] or to your own registry running behind your firewall.